JeixHuang/JeixHuang.github.io/blog_src/content/posts/MindRL Reward Interface/index.md

 For AR branches, the answer can be exact token ratios.
 For parallel discrete branches, the issue is within-block dependence, measured by Conditional Total Correlation (CTC, not Connectionist Temporal Classification) and controlled by block size or selective serialization.
 For flow/diffusion branches, the issue is density-ratio tractability and surrogate drift, controlled by path-density evaluation, native surrogates, anchors, clipping, reranking, and branch weights.

-That gives the operating rule of the paper: keep exact branches exact, spend granularity on parallel discrete branches, and spend surrogate and anchor budgets on flow branches.
+That gives MindRL its operating rule: keep exact branches exact, spend granularity on parallel discrete branches, and spend surrogate and anchor budgets on flow branches.

 ![MindRL interface overview](./fig1_mindrl_interfaces_overview_20x9_pptx_latest.png)